radiantone/entangle/README.md

 `def createvectors(smm=None, sm=None):`

 `smm` is a handle to the `SharedMemoryManager` being used for this workflow and `sm` is a handle to the `SharedMemory` class needed to acquire the shared memory segments by name.
+If you set `shared_memory=True` then you *must* include these keyword arguments in your method or an error will occur.

 ---